 Research

-EXCLAIM features six integrated spectrometers, employing kinetic inductance detectors with spectral resolving power R=512 over the 420 – 540 GHz frequency range.
+EXCLAIM features six integrated spectrometers, employing KIDs with spectral resolving power R=512 over the 420 – 540 GHz frequency range.
 The cryogenic telescope and high sensitivity detectors allow EXCLAIM to access dark windows in the spectrum of emission from the upper atmosphere.
-EXCLAIM is currently under construction for a planned flight in the fall of 2024.
+EXCLAIM is currently under construction for a planned flight in the fall of 2025.

 Selected Publications